glenlong/wedding/src/content/posts/father-of-the-bride-speech/template.md

 You could say something like:

-"Ladies and gentlemen, please be upstanding and raise your glasses to Debbie and Richard – the bride and groom!"
+"Ladies and gentlemen, please be upstanding and raise your glasses to Debbie and Richard – the Bride and Groom!"

 ## Copy This Template and Get Writing!

-Use my father of the bride speech template and you can be confident you're building your speech on solid ground.
+Use my Father of the Bride speech template and you can be confident you're building your speech on solid ground.

 Go heading by heading and start writing each essential part of your speech.